-Implementation: Children’s interests are drawn upon when planning our ‘themes’; personalising learning wherever possible.
+Implementation: Please see below for additional information regarding this year's curriculum plan.
+In addition there is further information under the 'Pupils' section of this website that gives a more detailed breakdown of individual year groups.
+Children’s interests are drawn upon when planning our ‘themes’; personalising learning wherever possible.
 Appropriate novels and stories are then carefully selected: taking into consideration the age of the children; repetition of story structures; modern and classic literature and of course engagement levels.
 Our literacy team work in partnership with our curriculum team to ensure all these above areas are met.
 Teachers are passionate about their ‘themes’ and have been given an element of freedom when planning them.
 Drawing upon their own areas of expertise and passion and linking it with the children’s.
 Each new theme will be launched with an ‘Entry Point’ – or a hook.
 This is vital, as it will bring the learning alive for the children and motivate them to want to learn more (making learning experiences more authentic and it gives them a purpose to write).
 Lessons will be engaging and purposeful – utilizing the indoor and outdoor environment.
 There will be a continual review of the curriculum by the senior leadership team, teachers and of course, the pupils’ voice.

-Impact: The aim is for the children to enjoy writing and write for a genuine purpose.
+Impact: Please refer to KS2 performance under the 'Statutory' section of this website.
+Our main aim is for the children to enjoy writing and write for a genuine purpose.
 They will have a wide range of opportunities to learn – in all areas of the curriculum, be it history, science, art or DT.
 Building upon the characteristics of effective learning in EYFS, children will be able to take on challenges, persevere through them and understand themselves as learners.
-Learning will be recorded in ‘Learning Journeys’ (a book that captures writing, science, art, history, geography, art, etc. all in the one place), thus highlighting the thematically- based approach to our curriculum.
+Learning will be recorded in ‘Learning Journeys’ (a book that captures writing, science, art, history, geography, art, etc. all in the one place), thus modelling our literacy based, themed approach to our curriculum.
 Maths will be recorded in separate books – due to the nature of the subject – however, we endeavor to incorporate applied maths in our Learning Journeys also.
 Again, our maths team are passionate about the curriculum and ensure children understand how maths is everywhere in the world.
 The overall impact will be that children will enjoy an engaging, challenging and purposeful curriculum.